junwatu/clothes-recommendation/app/README.md

-# Node.js + GridDB Docker on Apple Silicon
+# Installation

+This app tested on Apple M2 machine.

+## Prerequisite

+This app need a GridDB server.

 Make sure to check out this [blog](https://griddb.net/en/blog/griddb-on-arm-with-docker/) for instructions on how to install GridDB using Docker on ARM machines.

 ## Build

-Clone this repository, for example on MacBook M-series, and build with docker.
+Clone this repository and build the app with docker.

 ```shell
 docker build -t node-griddb-arm .